Commonwealth Arena and Sir Chris Hoy Velodrome: Velodrome

 The Velodrome has a 250-metre indoor track with a capacity of 2,500 (2,000 seated), expanding to 4,500 (4,000 seated) with temporary seating during the Games.
 The Velodrome is named after Olympic and Commonwealth gold-medal winning Scottish cyclist Sir Chris Hoy, who was, at the time, Britain's most successful Olympic athlete.

 It opened in October 2012, and hosted a round of the 2012–13 UCI Track Cycling World Cup series In August 2013, it hosted the 2013 UCI Juniors Track World Championships.
 It was the venue for the 2014 Commonwealth Games.
 The velodrome hosted the European Track Cycling Championships, which was part of the first European Sports Championships.

 The arena has parking for 416 cars and 26 disabled bays.
-Overflow parking is available at Celtic Park.
+There is also a Voi Technology Ebike Parking Location which is one of over 150 Parking Locations across Glasgow.